gleam-lang/website/cheatsheets/gleam-for-php-users.md

 #### Gleam

-In contrast in gleam, errors are just containers with an associated value.
+In contrast in Gleam, errors are just containers with an associated value.

 A common container to model an operation result is `Result(ReturnType, ErrorType)`.